ThinkBigAnalytics/scalding-workshop/Workshop.md

 It contains the contents of `SanityCheck0.scala`, but each line is now numbered.

+The essence of this script is the following three lines:

+	val in  = TextLine("scripts/SanityCheck0.scala")
+	val out = TextLine("output/SanityCheck0.txt")
+	in.read.write(out)

+It reads each line and writes it back out.
+The `TextLine` format has an implicit "schema" for each line, the line number, called the `'offset`, which it adds, and the line itself, called `'line`.
+This naming convention that uses Scala *symbols* is a Scalding convention.
+So, the reason we have the line numbers in the output file is because they were added by `TextLine`.

 > By default, when you create a new field in a **pipeline**, Cascading adds the field to the existing fields.
 All the fields together constitute a **tuple**.

-Loading the file added the line number as an additional field.

 ## Projecting Fields